Recent Articles

 • Applications: house, apartment, office, service spaces, hotels, retail/showroom

-• Light quality: specified by lm, K, CRI, and optics (luminaire-dependent)
+• Light quality: specified by lm, K, CRI and optics (module-dependent)

 Multiline 22mm (48V) magnetic tracks – flexible track lighting for residential and commercial interiors